dylan-lang/opendylan/documentation/core-reference/source/extensions.rst

 Singleton finalizers
 --------------------

-Do not write singleton methods on `finalize`_.
+Do not write singleton methods on :gf:`finalize`.
 The singleton method itself would refer to the object, and hence prevent it from becoming unreachable.